 In the afternoon our hosts will teach us how to cook some regional specialty dishes using seasonal produce, while sipping on a glass of montepulciano or prosecco of course!

-In the afternoon we will stop at the hilltop village of Bucchianico for olive oil tastings and a lesson in olive oil production with a local producer in her family’s own olive oil pressing museum.
-A little way down the narrow alley and around the corner we will descend the stairs into an ancient cellar that has been turned into an enoteca (wine bar).
+A little way down the narrow lane and around the corner, we will descend the stairs into an ancient cellar that has been turned into an enoteca (wine bar).
 Here we will enjoy an educational wine tasting with the enoteca’s own charismatic host.

-We will then go to Marco’s family’s beach establishment where lunch will be prepared and you may wish to take part in the preparation later on.
-But for now, we can enjoy a swim, a stroll along the lively beach, or just relax beneath an umbrella, Italian style!
+This afternoon, we will spend time at Marco’s family’s beach establishment where we can enjoy a swim, a stroll along the lively beach, or just relax beneath an umbrella, Italian style!
 Nearby, the famous De Cecco family, of pasta fame, have their own beach establishment.

-This morning we will have an easy start to the day and share a coffee and breakfast as we say goodbye to the friends we’ve made and to Abruzzo.
+This morning we will have time to pack, and share a coffee and breakfast as we say goodbye to the friends we’ve made and to Abruzzo.

 If we are sharing a tour of Sicily together, we will make our way to the train station in Pescara and we are bound for Catania and Mount Etna!

-If we are parting today, we will board our minibus for the last time and head back to Fiumicino Airport or Rome Termini Train Station in Rome.
+If we are parting today, we will board our minibus for the last time and head back to Rome Termini Train Station in Rome.

 11 Day Tour Pricing

-Commences and departs at Rome’s Fiumicino Airport or Rome Termini Train Station.
+Commences and departs at Termini Train Station in Rome.